Hasbro: 2008–2018

-Hasbro Also collaborated With USP Studios on Kids TV a Cable television network targeting younger children and families, Which launched on October 12, 2010.
-The venture found unexpected sucess with the revivial of the Supremes franchise, Super Supremes Non-stop Nursery Rhymes, which became the network's highest-rated program and significant cult following among teens and adults.

-In 2013, Hasbro renewed its deal to produce Marvel Comics and Star Wars toys through at least 2020.

 In 2011, Greenpeace accused Hasbro of purchasing paper for its packaging from ancient forests in Indonesia.
 Hasbro changed its paper purchasing policy, earning the company praise from Greenpeace executive director Phil Radford, who said: "The new Hasbro policy will also increase the recycled and Forest Stewardship Council (FSC) certified paper in its toy packaging.
 Hasbro's new commitments are great news for Indonesian rainforests and the people and wildlife that depend on them."

 By April 2011, Hasbro started 360 Manufacturing Services, a contract OEM game manufacturing operating out of Hasbro's USA plant.
 Having been absent from the building block market since the failure of the Built to Rule line, Hasbro re-entered the market with the Kre-O line in late 2011, starting with some Transformers-based sets.

-In 2012, Hasbro received a US$1.6 million tax credit from the state of Rhode Island with a promise to create 245 new jobs in the state.
+In 2012, Hasbro received a $1.6 million tax credit from the state of Rhode Island with a promise to create 245 new jobs in the state.
 Instead, they laid off more than 125 workers.
 This was followed in 2013 with further layoffs of North American workers, amounting to 10% of its salaried employees.
 Meanwhile, CEO Brian Goldner signed a new five-year contract.
 As of fiscal year 2012, Goldner had a total calculated compensation of $9,684,285.
 On July 9, 2013, Backflip Studios sold a 70% stake in the company to Hasbro for $112 million in cash.

-On November 6, 2012, it was rumored that The Walt Disney Company was discussing a multi-billion dollar deal to acquire Hasbro.
+On November 6, 2012, it was rumored that the Walt Disney Company was discussing a multi-billion dollar deal to acquire Hasbro.
 While Hasbro declined to discuss the rumor, advisors stated there was "absolutely nothing going on" they knew of between the two companies.
-Additionally, financial analysts said the deal was illogical, as the rumor came out just a week after Disney had acquired Lucasfilm.
+Additionally, financial analysts said the deal was illogical, as the rumor came out just a week after Disney had bought out Lucasfilm.